joevisco1/BackProp/README.md

 Where:

-𝑥
-𝑗
-x
-j
-	​

- comes from linear algebra (the input vector)
+x_j comes from linear algebra (input vector)

-𝑝
-−
-𝑦
-p−y comes from calculus (the chain rule)
+p - y comes from calculus (chain rule)

-Every weight learns from:
+Every weight update depends on two things:

-• The model’s error
+The model’s error

-• The feature that contributed to that error
+The feature that contributed to that error

+That’s learning.

 📉 Running It on a Real Borrower

-With actual Lending Club data:
+Using real Lending Club data:

-3 scaled features
+3 scaled financial features

-True label (is_bad)
+Ground-truth default label (is_bad)

-Initial weights
+Initial weights and bias

-One gradient-descent update

-Result:
+One gradient descent step

+After the update:

-• Loss drops
+Loss decreases

-• Probability shifts closer to the truth
+Prediction becomes more accurate

-• The model improves in one tiny step
+The model improves immediately

 Backprop is compounding interest for intelligence.

-🧠 Why It Matters
+🧠 Why Backprop Matters

-Backprop powers:
+Backpropagation powers:

-Logistic regression
+Logistic Regression

-Neural networks
+Neural Networks

 Transformers

 LLMs

-Recommender systems
+Recommendation engines

-Risk engines
+Risk scoring systems

 Reinforcement learning

-If a model learns, it’s almost always backprop.
+If a model learns, backprop is doing the work.

-🔗 I Built a Step-Through Notebook

-Included:
+📓 Notebook Included

+The repo contains a full Python notebook that shows:

-Manual logits
+Manual computation of logits

-Sigmoid math
+Sigmoid transformation

-Cross-entropy
+Cross-entropy loss

-Full chain rule
+Full derivative chain rule

-Weight updates
+Weight gradients

-Pre/post loss comparison

-No frameworks hiding the math.

-Comment below if you want it.
+Post-update accuracy improvement

+Completely transparent — no shortcuts.

 💬 Final Thought

-Understanding backprop is like gaining X-ray vision into how AI actually learns.
+Understanding backprop gives you X-ray vision into how AI actually learns.

-Once you see it… you can’t unsee it.
+Once you see it, you can never unsee it.

-You don’t just use AI — you engineer it.
+You don’t just use models —
+you engineer them.